David Ojabo: College career

 Ojabo did not play his first year at Michigan in 2019.
 As a sophomore in 2020, he played in six games and made one tackle.
 Ojabo took over as a starter in 2021.
 On January 4, 2022, he announced that he would forgo his senior year and enter the draft.

 While performing on Pro Day at Michigan, Ojabo suffered a left ankle injury while performing a drill.
 It was later confirmed that he had suffered a torn Achilles.

 Professional career

-Ojabo was drafted by the Baltimore Ravens in the second round, 45th overall, of the 2022 NFL Draft.
-He was placed on injured reserve on August 31, 2022 as he continued to recover from the Achilles injury he suffered in March.
-He was activated on November 1.
+Ojabo was drafted by the Baltimore Ravens in the second round, 45th overall, of the 2022 NFL draft.
+He was placed on injured reserve on 31 August 2022 as he continued to recover from the Achilles injury he suffered in March.
+He was activated on 1 November.
+He recorded his first sack in Week 18 in of the 2022 season against the Bengals.

+On 30 September 2023, Ojabo was placed on injured reserve.